biolink/biolink-model/docs/subject.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:subject
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: subject
+# Slot: subject

 connects an association to the subject of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.